awesomephant/walker-in-the-landscape/index.md

 Retracing my steps back there - To Her was like picking up a book that you’d stowed away in the attic a while back.

-You know where it is, You don’t forget about it.
+<span data-id='waiting' data-video="/assets/videos/waiting.mp4">You know where it is</span>, You don’t forget about it.
 You’re just secure in the knowledge that it's there, where you left it, should you ever want or need it later.

 Narrator